colson0804/portfolio-site/README.md

 # Portfolio website
 A personal portfolio website using React, Next.js, and ChakraUI.
-Adapted from [this video tutorial](https://www.youtube.com/watch?v=bSMZgXzC9AA&amp;t=1519s) but customized with my own content.
+Adapted from [this](https://www.youtube.com/watch?v=bSMZgXzC9AA&amp;t=1519s) but customized with my own content.

 Future plans involve adding a blog, a gallery, and a projects page to showcase my work.